steventanyang/lefocus/system-design/phase-1-swift-plugin.md

-# LeFocus Phase 1: Swift Tauri Plugin
+# LeFocus Phase 1: Swift Tauri Plugin (Compiled)

-**Version:** 0.1
+**Version:** 0.2
 **Date:** October 2025
 **Phase:** 1 of 3 (P0 Implementation)
 **Status:** Implementation Ready
+**Approach:** Compiled Swift dylib with FFI bindings

 ---

 ## Document Purpose

-This document specifies **Phase 1** of the LeFocus P0 implementation: building a working Swift Tauri plugin that exposes macOS screen APIs to Rust.
+This document specifies **Phase 1** of the LeFocus P0 implementation: building a compiled Swift plugin (dylib) that exposes macOS screen APIs to Rust via FFI.

-**Phase 1 Goal:** By the end of this phase, we can call Swift functions from Rust to:
+**Phase 1 Goal:** By the end of this phase, we have a working `.dylib` that Rust can call directly to:
 1. Get active window metadata (bundle ID, title, window ID)
 2. Capture screenshots of specific windows (PNG format)
 3. Run OCR on images (Vision.framework)

-**Success Criteria:** All three functions work independently and can be tested via a simple Tauri command.
+**Success Criteria:** All three functions work via direct FFI calls, testable via Tauri commands.
+No process spawning overhead.

 ---